On continuity of Chatterjee's rank correlation and related dependence measures: Continuity results for families of distributions

-\begin{theorem}[Continuity for \(\ell_1\)-norm symmetric distributions] ~\\ Let \((\XX_n,\YY_n)\eqd R_n \SSS_{p+q}\) be a sequence of \(\ell_1\)-norm symmetric random vectors and let \((\XX,\YY)\eqd R \,\SSS_{p+q}\,.\) Assume that \(F_{R_n}\) and \(F_R\) are continuous with \(F_{R_n}(0)=F_R(0)=0\) for all \(n \in \mathbb{N}\,.\) If \(R_n\xrightarrow{~d~} R\), then conditions \eqref{Cont.MainThm.Multi.12} - \eqref{Cont.MainThm.Multi.3} in Corollary \ref{Cont.MainThm.Multi} are satisfied and thus \(T(\YY_n,\XX_n) \to T(\YY,\XX)\,.\) \end{theorem}
+\begin{theorem}[Continuity for \(\ell_1\)-norm symmetric distributions] ~\\ Let \((\YY_n,\XX_n)\eqd R_n \SSS_{q+p}\) be a sequence of \(\ell_1\)-norm symmetric random vectors and let \((\YY,\XX)\eqd R \,\SSS_{q+p}.\) Assume that \(F_{R_n}\) and \(F_R\) are continuous with \(F_{R_n}(0)=F_R(0)=0\) for all \(n \in \mathbb{N}.\) If \(R_n\xrightarrow{~d~} R\), then conditions \eqref{Cont.MainThm.Multi.12} - \eqref{Cont.MainThm.Multi.3} in Corollary \ref{Cont.MainThm.Multi} are satisfied and thus \(T(\YY_n,\XX_n) \to T(\YY,\XX).\) \end{theorem}

-The proof of Theorem \ref{prpl1nsd} is based on continuity properties of Archimedean copulas which are the copulas of \(\ell_1\)-norm symmetric distributions, see \citet{McNeil-2009}.
+The proof of Theorem \ref{prpl1nsd} (given in the appendix) is based on continuity properties of Archimedean copulas which are the copulas of \(\ell_1\)-norm symmetric distributions; see \cite{McNeil-2009}.
+For Archimedean copulas, weak convergence and weak conditional convergence are equivalent; see \citet[Theorem 4.1]{kasper2022}.
 As a direct consequence, we obtain continuity of \(T\) within parametric Archimedean copula families such as the Clayton, the Gumbel-Hougaard or the Frank copula family.